 The Alroy trousers are very comfortable indeed.
 They definitely stand out when compared with other hiking trousers, offering a great range of movement thanks to that stretchy material.
 These trousers would double up brilliantly for climbing or even for yoga as well as for hiking, and they’re breathable enough to keep you hiking happily in hot climates.
 We like the well-placed pockets and all-round flattering fit of the Alroy trouser, which is a refreshing change from the many frumpy walking trousers available for women.

 We only had one real question mark around the Alroy pant – sizing.
 Our tester tried out the size 12 incarnation of these trousers but found them way too big – unless you want to conjure back the 1990s with a very low-slung waist band, you’re likely to find these far too roomy in your usual size.
 The stopgap answer would be to hitch these pants up with a belt, but oddly the Alroy trouser doesn’t have belt loops, which we would have preferred for getting a high-waisted fit.
+It's a little surprising, because with other Arc'teryx women's trousers, we've found the sizing on the small side.
 Your best bet if you don’t mind a bit of size experimenting would be to try this design on in-store, or to order a few sizes to see what suits you.

 Arc’teryx Alroy review: verdict